Last updated on August 20th, 2021

 There is no doubt that induction cook-tops are fast, safe, and aesthetically pleasing as compared to the conventional cook-tops.
 And since induction cook-tops produce less amount of heat, you can use them even in the tiniest of kitchens.
 Additionally, since these cook-tops don’t take much space, you will have plenty of counter area to do all your food prepping!

 When it comes to decorating the kitchen, most of us don’t realize the potential of ceilings.
 In your next renovation project, don’t forget to add some drama to your kitchen ceiling.
 This will not just work as a decor element, but also create the illusion of height.

 Are you tired of the appliances sticking out like eyesores?
 Then try out clever built-ins.
 The built-ins will enable you to hide away the appliance, lending a clean look to your kitchen.

 Because of consistently evolving technology, LED lighting has lost its cold and boring look and continues to be applied in inventive ways.
 Use LEDs to light up a toe-kick, brighten up an island, or to light up the workspace underneath cabinetry.
 These new-age lights are more effective and longer-lasting than fluorescent bulbs.

 Open shelving is increasingly becoming mainstream with homeowners who are ready to create an impression in their kitchen by showcasing beautiful accessories, fancy crockery items, and artifacts on the shelves.
 Since open shelving allows you to be creative, you can also include plants like succulents and hanging Ivy, to add a green touch to your kitchen.

-7. Quartz Countertop
+7. Quartz Countertops

 With the look of natural stones, minus the maintenance, Quartz is giving other countertop materials a run for their money.
 It now comes in various shades and patterns including fire-engine red and apple green, as well as earthy browns, blacks, and creams.